Speaker: Halima Husić (Ruhr-Universität Bochum)

-ComSyn started as discussion group about Comparative Syntax at Leiden University Center for Linguistics (LUCL).
-Now, it is primarily a series of lectures about (Comparative) Syntax.
+ComSyn started out as discussion group about Comparative Syntax at Leiden University Center for Linguistics (LUCL).
+It has since grown into a series of lectures about (Comparative) Syntax.
 Speakers from all over the world are welcome to present their work in an informal setting.
-ComSyn is the perfect place to present work in progress, do a mock defense or a dry run for a conference, or simply present a syntactic problem one would like to share with other linguists.
-If you have any suggestions, please contact one of the organizers—Elisabeth Kerr, Maarten Bogaards and Stéphane Térosier.
+ComSyn is the perfect place to present work in progress, do a dry run for a conference, or simply share a syntactic puzzle with fellow linguists.
+If you have any suggestions, please contact one of the organizers—Maarten Bogaards, Irina Morozova and Stéphane Térosier.

-In person talks are in Lipsius 208; online talks are on Zoom (please join our mailing list for the links).
+In-person talks are in Lipsius 2.17.
+Online talks are on Zoom—please join our mailing list for the links.